 Interdisciplinary learning is a cornerstone of a Tufts education.
 The world's problems are not divided neatly into categories—and we believe your education shouldn't be either.
 A Tufts education will offer you the flexibility to explore a wide range of ideas while encouraging you to connect them across disciplines, preparing you to be an effective problem-solver in an interconnected world.

 Interdisciplinary work is also encouraged within schools, with each course of study having been designed to cover many fields.
 Majors like International Relations, Civic Studies, and Engineering Psychology are not housed in any one department.
-Students have the unique opportunity to take courses taught from vastly different perspectives, combining knowledge from different fields in order to explore specific issues.
+At SMFA at Tufts, students design their own studio art major from courses of their choosing that often range across multiple departments.
+Students also have the unique opportunity to take courses taught from vastly different perspectives, combining knowledge from different fields in order to explore specific issues.
 In addition, Tufts offers a major in Interdisciplinary Studies through the School of Arts & Sciences, and a thesis program through the Center for Interdisciplinary Studies.